Milos R. Popovic: Compex Motion simulator

 Popovic developed Compex Motion, a portable and programmable system used for transcutaneous FES, in collaboration with Swiss company Compex SA.
 The stimulator can be programmed to generate a variety of stimulation sequences, can be connected to other systems to increase channel capabilities, and can be controlled externally.
 The device can be used in the development of neuroprostheses, and muscle exercise systems.
 This work provided the foundation for the use of FES in SCI rehabilitation.

 Industry

 In 2008, Popovic co-founded medical technology company MyndTec based on the FES system that has been a focus of his research.
 The firm develops MyndMove, a transcutaneous FES therapy to improve function and maximize independence for patients with stroke- and spinal-cord injury-related paralysis.

 Professional activities

-In 2004, he was a co-founder of the Canadian National Spinal Cord Injury Conference, and since acts as a co-chair for the annual event.
-As part of his work with iDAPT, he also contributed to the Spinal Cord Injury: A Manifesto for Change.
+In 2004, he was a co-founder of the Canadian National Spinal Cord Injury Conference and acted as a co-chair for their annual event until 2017.
+As part of his work with iDAPT, he contributed to the Spinal Cord Injury: A Manifesto for Change.
+In 2023, Popovic founded the International Conference on Aging, Innovation and Rehabilitation (ICAIR).